matthias-reis/carda-gatsby/content/articles/2023/03/give-up-to-failure.md

 language: en
 languageLink: /2023/03/give-up-to-failure-interview/
 ---
 **I had an inspiring chat with Mark and Krzysiek from Give Up To Failure.
-The five musicians from Wrocław, Poland, deliver great post-music influenced by several fascinating genres.
+The band of five from Wrocław, Poland, delivers great post-music influenced by several fascinating genres.
 Their current album, "Cocoon", is about love, depression, self-destruction, insomnia, crying for help, and trying to find yourself and becoming a better human.**

 **Anne:** Hi!
 Thanks very much for taking the time for this interview!
 How are you doing today?
 You just released your album, "Cocoon"—which is brilliant, by the way—Are you satisfied with the outcome of your work?